Image

 Bernhart started working there in 1954 and was the maintenance supervisor in 1988 when the plant closed.
 As the lone employee, the on-site overseer, he was a witness of the end of an important era in Boyertown history.

-Moderate rain, with a high of 72 and low of 52 degrees.
-Partly Cloudy in the morning, cloudy in the afternoon, partly cloudy in the evening, clear overnight.
+Sunny, with a high of 91 and low of 66 degrees.
+Sunny in the morning, clear overnight.